-Sales performance starts with a strategic sales planning.
-In order to be successful, sales organizations need a data-driven strategic sales plan that empowers your sales team to drive performance and achieve your organizational goals.
+Sales performance starts with strategic sales planning.
+And as market pressures continue to reach new heights, growth strategy leaders are striving, but failing, to accelerate their planning processes fast enough.
+In order to be successful, sales organizations need a data-driven strategic sales plan that empowers teams to drive performance and achieve organizational goals that include the people, vision, and data of your business.

 8 Strategic Sales Planning Tips & Best Practices

-Below are eight strategic sales planning tips and best practices to ensure your sales plan is data-driven, well-designed, and setts your sales team up to succeed.
+Below are eight strategic sales planning tips and best practices to ensure your sales plan is data-driven, well-designed, and sets your team up to succeed.

 1. Start with the Right Planning Approach: Data-driven

 The strongest sales plans start out with the right approach.
-Ideally, your strategic sales planning is ongoing, data-based, and cross-functional.
+Ideally, sales planning is a continuous, automated, collaborative and data-informed process.
 It's important to assess your assumptions throughout the year and make changes as needed to stay on track to hit goals.

 2. Consider Your Capacity Needs

 It's extremely important to consider ramp time and rep turnover when capacity planning.
 Strategic sales planning ensures you have enough sales reps ramped and up to speed in the event a top rep leaves.
-That way, there is a small or no dips in performance.
+That way, there is a small, or best case scenario, no dip in performance.

 3. Allocate Accurate Quota Planning

 Misallocated quotas can severely hurt sales performance.
 A quota that is too low might result in overpayment of sales reps—even if organizational goals aren't hit.
-A quota that is too high might result in demotivated reps and lower performance because of the lack of incentive pay.
+A quota that is too high might result in demotivated reps and lower performance due to the lack of incentive pay.

-Having access to historical quota attainment patterns helps better understand how your sales organization has performed in the past, so you can make more accurate assumptions.
+Having access to historical quota attainment patterns helps to better understand how your sales organization has performed in the past, so more accurate assumptions can be made.
 With data-driven capacity planning, organizations ensure they have the right resources and allocate quota properly.

 4. Aim for Fair, Balanced Sales Territories